boazbk/tcs/lec_00_1_math_background.md

 Just like in programming, there are several common patterns of proofs that occur time and again.
 Here are some examples:

-__Proofs by contradiction:__ One way to prove that $X$ is true, is to show that if $X$ was false then we would get a contradiction as a result.
+__Proofs by contradiction:__ One way to prove that $X$ is true is to show that if $X$ was false then we would get a contradiction as a result.
 Such proofs often start with a sentence such as "Suppose, towards a contradiction, that $X$ is false" and end with deriving some contradiction (such as a violation of one of the assumptions in the theorem statement).
 Here is an example:

 > # {.lemma }